Under The Radar Media

-I decided to make a list of some of the most outlandish articles from mainstream media sources that have tried to convince us that the world will end unless we combat this imaginary, contrived crisis called global warming.
-This list is by no means conclusive and if anyone would like to contribute an article to this list please feel free to leave it in a comment box.
+I decided to make a list of some of the most outlandish articles from mainstream media sources that have tried to convince us that the world will end unless we combat this imaginary, crisis called global warming/climate change/climate disruption/extreme weather.
+Links to the articles are posted from newest to oldest (Snowfalls are now a thing of the past).
+This list is by no means conclusive and is continually updated.
+Anyone who would like to contribute an article to this list please feel free to leave it in a comment box.

 Global warming pushes polar bears to cannibalism (Note: Media routinely recycles polar bear cannibalism story)